---

 ## Pricing

 Sandboxes are billed by resources (CPU, memory, network egress) consumed.
 You pay only for what a sandbox uses while it runs, so destroying sandboxes when you're done, or setting a short idle timeout, keeps costs down.
-The actual price of sandboxes will be announced soon.
+Idle sandboxes still consume resources that we bill for.